Qewton-Labs/Qewton/README.md

 # Qewton: Deep Learning for Physics and Engineering

-In Qewton, we provide a powerful but flexible framework for deep learning in physics and engineering.
-The core of Qewton is a modular architecture that allows users to easily build and customize their own deep learning models for a wide range of applications.
+In Qewton, the goal is to provide easy-to-use but powerful deep learning tools for physics and engineering to everyone, lowering the barrier to entry the field of AI for simulations in any imaginable application.
 We pre-implement methods such as
  - Operator Learning (Fourier Neural Operators, PCA-Nets, DeepONets (WIP))
  - Differentiable Physics (WIP)
  - PINNs (Physics-Informed Neural Networks)